zcash/zcash/README.md

 We have a guide for joining the public testnet: https://github.com/dwcash/dwcash/wiki/Beta-Guide

-What is Zcash?
+What is DeepWebCash?
 --------------

-Zcash is an implementation of the "Zerocash" protocol.
+DeepWebCash is an implementation of the "Zerocash" protocol.
 Based on Bitcoin's code, it intends to offer a far higher standard of privacy and anonymity through a sophisticiated zero-knowledge proving scheme which preserves confidentiality of transaction metadata.
 Technical details are available in our [Protocol Specification](https://github.com/dwcash/zips/raw/master/protocol/protocol.pdf).

-**Zcash is unfinished and highly experimental.** Use at your own risk.
+**DeepWebCash is unfinished and highly experimental.** Use at your own risk.

-Participation in the Zcash project is subject to a [Code of Conduct](code_of_conduct.md).
+Participation in the DeepWebCash project is subject to a [Code of Conduct](code_of_conduct.md).

 Security Warnings
 -----------------